bensheldon/good_job/README.md

 ### Exceptions, retries, and reliability

 GoodJob guarantees that a completely-performed job will run once and only once.
-GoodJob fully supports ActiveJob's built-in functionality for error handling, retries and timeouts.
+GoodJob fully supports Active Job's built-in functionality for error handling, retries and timeouts.

 #### Exceptions

-ActiveJob provides [tools for rescuing and retrying exceptions](https://guides.rubyonrails.org/active_job_basics.html#exceptions), including `retry_on`, `discard_on`, `rescue_from` that will rescue exceptions before they get to GoodJob.
+Active Job provides [tools for rescuing and retrying exceptions](https://guides.rubyonrails.org/active_job_basics.html#exceptions), including `retry_on`, `discard_on`, `rescue_from` that will rescue exceptions before they get to GoodJob.

 If errors do reach GoodJob, you can assign a callable to `GoodJob.on_thread_error` to be notified.
 For example, to log errors to an exception monitoring service like Sentry (or Bugsnag, Airbrake, Honeybadger, etc.):